coreruleset/coreruleset/CONTRIBUTING.md

 The rules in CRS are organized into **paranoia levels** (PLs) which makes it possible to define how aggressive CRS is.
 See the documentation on [paranoia levels](https://coreruleset.org/docs/concepts/paranoia_levels/) for an introduction and more detailed explanation.

+Each rule that is placed into a paranoia level must contain the tag `paranoia-level/N`, where *N* is the PL value, however this tag can only be added if the rule does **not** use the nolog action.

 The types of rules that are allowed at each paranoia level are as follows:

 **PL 0:**